 My Indispendable Items

-The second thing I could not do without is the dream topper we bought to go on the bed, so my travel trailer bed doesn’t feel like sleeping on a rock.
+The second thing I could not do without is the dream topper we bought to go on the bed and stay there, so my travel trailer bed doesn’t feel like sleeping on a rock.

 (DreamFoam Bedding 2″ Gel Swirl Memory Foam Topper, Made in USA, Short Queen ) If you get something like this one, make sure you measure first.
 Our travel trailer has a short queen mattress instead of a regular queen.
 After the first trip, I got online and ordered a topper for each bed in the camper, even the fold outs.
 The dream topper made it comfortable for me.
 If you sleep well, camping is more fun.